-- Biological relation databases; common database types, design of relational databases, data management with SQL.
+- Biological databases with MySQL; common database types, design of relational databases, configuration of MySQL server, data management with SQL

-- Numerical data analysis with R; data structures, import of data, visualisation, program packages in R, interface with databases.
+- Numerical data analysis with R; data structures, import of data, visualisation, programs in R, multivariate data analysis (clustering, PCA, classification) in R, program package in R, interface with MySQL

 The teaching is given in the form of e-teaching